Student Leadership

 The role of Mini SLT is to enact the role of the SLT in the academy.
 Each member has an area to focus on linked to the LOP and Curriculum Statement of Intent.
 Pupils must be approachable and a strong role model to others in the school.

-Head Boy: Nana and Head Girl: Evie who will be working closely with Mr Lillo overseeing Leadership and Management.
+Head Boy: Ethan and Head Girl: Niyah who work closely with Miss Reed overseeing Leadership and Management.

-Kayla and Troy who will be working with Mrs Read overseeing at Teaching and Learning across the school.
+Iessiah and Dorothy who work with Mrs Read overseeing at Teaching and Learning across the school.

-Felix and Georgia who will be working with Miss Champion looking at Inclusion.
+Karen and Ihsaan who work with Miss Champion looking at Inclusion.

 9 Habit Champions